PP-MARL: Efficient Privacy-Preserving Multi-Agent Reinforcement Learning for Cooperative Intelligence in Communications: MARL for CI in Communications

 \subsection{MARL for CI}

 CI is an integral function in multi-agent and distributed systems, where multiple intelligent agents seek collaborations to improve their welfare jointly.
-The concept of an intelligent agent, which originated from AI technology, is a computational unit that can complete a task or a part of a joint task autonomously, flexibly, and interactively.
-As illustrated in Fig.~\ref{fig:Envs}, many-fold entities can be regarded as intelligent agents in communication scenarios, including local, edge, and cloud agents.
+Many-fold entities can be regarded as intelligent agents in communication scenarios, including local, edge, and cloud agents (see Fig.~\ref{fig:Envs}).

-One prominent way of coordinating agents to achieve CI in the long term is cooperative MARL \cite{zhang2019multi}, which is designed to find cooperative policies of agents by jointly evaluating their performance.
-The cooperative policies have advantages over independent strategies, especially when the agents can obtain only partial information (i.e., partial observations).
-MARL with partial observation can be formulated as a decentralized and partially observable Markov decision process (DEC-POMDP) \cite{zhang2019multi}.
-DEC-POMDP is defined by five tuples, including states, observations, actions, transition function, and rewards.
-In DEC-POMDP, each agent observes the environment and gets observations which are partial information regarding the state of the environment.
-Next, agents make actions based on the observations to maximize their expected cumulative joint rewards.
-The state transition for producing the next state follows the transition function, which denotes probability distributions over states.
+One prominent way of coordinating agents to achieve CI in the long term is MARL \cite{zhang2019multi}.
+MARL can be modeled as a Markov decision process (MDP). \textbf{Agents} in MARL learn action making by interacting with the environment.
+At each time, each agent observes the current state of the environment from its personal perspective (called as \textbf{observations}) and makes a proper \textbf{action} according to its knowledge.
+Then, the environment returns a \textbf{reward} as feedback, and moves to the next state according to the transition probability.
 In this process, the stored data of each agent is called experiences, including observations, actions, rewards, and successive observations.
+Furthermore, cooperative MARL is designed to find cooperative policies of agents by jointly evaluating their performance.
+Cooperative policies have advantages over independent strategies, especially when the agents can obtain only partial observations.

+There are many algorithms that can train agents to approach their goals, which is to find an optimal policy that maximizes long-term and overall return expectations.
+The most famous one is actor-critic.
+The \textbf{actor} located in an agent is in charge of action-making given observations of environment.
+The \textbf{critic} is a function that maps an observation-action pair to a scalar value (also called as \textbf{Q values}) representing the expected total long-term rewards that the agent is expected to accumulate.{}